 Norman L. Eisen, Ambassador of the United States to the Czech Republic

-Ambassador Eisen is a co-founder of Citizens for Responsibility and Ethics in Washington (CREW), a government watchdog group.
-From 1985 to 1988, between college and law school, the Ambassador served for three years as an Assistant Director of the Los Angeles office of the Anti-Defamation League, a national civil rights organization.
+Ambassador Eisen has also been active in civil society.
+In 2001, he co-founded Citizens for Responsibility and Ethics in Washington (CREW), a government watchdog group.
+He was also the co-founder of Kids Computer Workshop, an after-school program for at-risk children.
+From 1985 to 1988, the Ambassador served as Assistant Director of the Los Angeles office of the Anti-Defamation League of B'nai Brith (ADL), a national civil rights organization.

 Ambassador Eisen was born in Los Angeles, California on November 11, 1960.
 He received his J.D. degree in 1991 from Harvard Law School and his B.A. from Brown University in 1985, both with honors.
 He is married to Lindsay Kaplan, an Associate Professor of English at Georgetown University.
 The couple has one daughter, Tamar.

 Ambassador Eisen’s tenure in the Czech Republic is also notable because his mother was born in the former Czechoslovakia and survived the Holocaust.
 The Ambassador’s Residence formerly served as Nazi military headquarters in occupied Prague during World War II.
 It is now the scene of weekly Sabbath celebrations featuring food prepared in the strictly kosher kitchen.